bitifet/sqltt/README.md

 It will provide a simple wrapping string (see previous example) that will be applied only if that method renders something.

-This way, if in previous example, *filter* were had been an empty array even the *where* clause (provided through this wrapping argument) weren't got rendered so, executing that query, all rows would be returned.
+This way, if in previous example, *filters* were had been an empty array even the *where* clause (provided through this wrapping argument) weren't got rendered so, executing that query, all rows would be returned.